This LaunchDarkly observability plugin is currently available in Early Access, and APIs are subject to change until a 1.x version is released.

 The Android SDK supports session replay, which captures snapshots of your app’s UI at regular intervals.
 This allows you to visually review user sessions in LaunchDarkly to better understand user behavior and diagnose issues.

-To enable session replay, add the ReplayInstrumentation to the instrumentations list when configuring the observability plugin.
+To enable session replay, add the SessionReplay plugin to the plugins list after the Observability plugin.
+Session replay depends on the Observability plugin being present and initialized first.

 Here’s how: